android606/ultimate_mcp_server_windows/README.md

 ### The Future of AI Efficiency

-LLM Gateway points toward a future where:
+Ultimate MCP Server points toward a future where:
 - AI systems actively manage and optimize their own resource usage
 - Higher-capability models serve as intelligent orchestrators for entire AI ecosystems
 - AI workflows become increasingly sophisticated and self-organizing